The Mountains of Arizona

 It was a little past 10 a.m. by now, cool and very pleasant, temperature in the high 50s, with a strong sun.
 It was actually warm in the sun, but in any shade, it was chilly.
 I got dressed, got my pack and sticks and started walking almost immediately.

 I just walked on a direct bearing toward the peak.
-The desert terrain was very easy to travel through, with the plans always spaced apart so I could walk unimpeded, there was no heavy grass, and what grass was here grew about an inch high.
+The desert terrain was very easy to travel through, with the plants always spaced apart so I could walk unimpeded, there was no heavy grass, and what grass was here grew about an inch high.
 Everything was green.
 The plants were the usual: saguaro, cholla and various other cactus; palo verde, mesquite and creosote.
 I followed cattle paths when I found them.
 This was some of the prettiest and greenest desert I've ever walked through.

 About a half-hour later, I was nearing the peak.
 I came to a fence going north-south, and a road on its other side.
 I eased through the strands and followed this road north, then a lesser track east, now directly below the mountain mass.
 I was aiming for a gully that looked promising as a way up.